Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 By Momof1 from Wilkesboro, NC

 After installing a new wallpaper boarder, I noticed a few flaws on the wall itself.
 I decided to camouflage the flaws by adding some pretty accents from the remaining wallpaper border.
-I carefully cut out my favourite images and applied them over the flaws in a way that looked decorative.
-Now nobody will ever know there are flaws on my wall.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.